keiichicom/dslinux/README.md

 2025-12-29 I am re-purposing this site to improving dslinux on the nds.
-For other devices either use a 2ds/3ds or higher with other available Linux repos.
+For other devices either use a 2ds/3ds or higher device with other available Linux repos.

 Note: For now: I have given up on the project of porting dslinux to the DSi / DSi XL, since if there is no sdmmc driver, there is no point in continuing.
 If anyone else wants to try, you can try to integrate this driver into dslinux: https://github.com/profi200/dsi_sdmmc/tree/main, you will need to first replace the devkitpro header includes with linux header includes compile it with the dslinux toolchain to .o files and include in dslinux and rebuild it.